top of page

 Foremost Expert on The Taubman Approach

-Edna Golandsky is a world-renowned piano pedagogue and the leading exponent of the Taubman Approach.
-She has earned wide acclaim throughout the United States and abroad for her pedagogical expertise, and for using the Taubman piano technique.
-She is also known for her extraordinary ability to solve technical problems and for her penetrating musical insight.
+Edna Golandsky is the leading exponent of the Taubman Approach.
+She has earned wide acclaim throughout the United States and abroad for her extraordinary ability to solve technical problems and for her penetrating musical in-

 Edna Golandsky_Headshot.jpg